SajjadMazhar/Shopping_system-microservice-architecture/README.md

 # Microservices in Node.Js & MongoDB
-I have deployed the dockerized API services on Render
+I have deployed the dockerized API services on Render Base URI:- [gateway uri](https://shopping-gateway.onrender.com)

-## Design pattern
-The following design pattern is being followed in each of the services.
-Base URI:- [gateway uri](https://shopping-gateway.onrender.com)

 ### Customer service endpoints